 Check Verification Marks

-On OpenSea and other NFT marketplaces, the majority of trustworthy NFT vendors will have a blue checkmark next to their usernames and a clear listing of the collection’s attributes.
+On OpenSea and other NFT marketplaces, most trustworthy NFT vendors will have a blue checkmark next to their usernames and a clear listing of the collection’s attributes.

-Check that the artist you are buying from has a verified account and is legitimate.
+Check that the artist you buy from has a verified account and is legitimate.
 Check out the artist’s social media channels or website.
 Ask them if the artwork you want to buy is theirs and check if they have the correct user profile.

 Final Thoughts

-You need to keep a watch on the situation in the NFT area to avoid losing all of your digital assets.
-Rug-pull, phishing, bidding, and pump-and-dump schemes are some of the most common scams.
+You must monitor the situation in the NFT space to avoid losing all of your digital assets.
+Rug-pull, phishing, bidding, and pump-and-dump schemes are some of the most common NFTS scams.

 Protect your NFTs by creating secure passwords for your NFT accounts and turning on two-factor authentication.
-Also, avoid disclosing your seed phrase and clicking on dubious links asking for your private wallet keys.
+No matter what, avoid disclosing your seed phrase and clicking on dubious links that prompt you to input your private wallet keys.